Lipen/discrete-math-course/typst/lec-set-theory.typ

 // Lattice
 #definition[
   A poset $pair(S, leq)$ that is both an upper semilattice and a lower semilattice, i.e., every non-empty finite subset has both a join and a meet, is called a _lattice_, denoted $(S, Join, Meet)$.
 ]

+== Why Lattices?

+#block(
+  width: 100%,
+  fill: yellow.lighten(80%),
+  stroke: 1pt + yellow.darken(20%),
+  radius: 5pt,
+  inset: 0.8em,
+)[
+  *Why study lattices?*
+  Whenever you have:
+  - Elements that can be _compared_ (ordered)
+  - Ways to _combine_ elements (join, meet)
+  - Consistent behavior under combination

+  ...you likely have a lattice!
+  This structure appears in programming languages, databases, security systems, logic circuits, and many other areas of computer science and mathematics.
+]

 == Properties of Lattices